BuvinJT/distbuilder/docs/HighLevel.md

-The attribute `pkgSrcExePath` must only be supplied when the package contains a "primary" executable which was not produced by a process with the library (i.e. it was compliled previously by some other build system).
+The attribute `pkgSrcExePath` must only be supplied when the package contains a "primary" executable which was not produced by a process with the library (i.e. it was complied previously by some other build system).
 Note, that if `binaryName` is also defined, the `pkgSrcExePath` file will be renamed to that name upon building the package.